Research Milestone¶

 Deliverables¶

-. - In that repo you will place your sample project built using your team's chosen framework.
+- In that repo you will place your sample project built using your team's chosen framework.
 It will have multiple commits, all by you.
 You might want to link to it in your Weekly Report.

-- The project will be more than just "hello word", or cut-n-paste from a tutorial.
+- The project will be more than just "hello world", or cut-n-paste from a tutorial.
 You can start with the tutorial code, but you must add your own code to their code.
 The app should have some minimal interactivity: user enters some data,program does something with it and shows the user.

 Grading Rubric¶